 Who do the requirements of the Public Health Act apply to?

-The skin penetration requirements of the Act and Regulation apply to all operators who carry out such procedures which includes:
+The skin penetration requirements of the Act and Regulation apply to occupiers of premises that carry out skin penetration procedures.

 - colonic lavage practitioners

-- beauticians and nail technicians and any other person or a premise that carries out skin penetration activities
+- beauticians and nail technicians who carry out a skin penetration procedure

 What changed with the Public Health Act review in 2017?